serenity-is/docs/framework/dependency-injection.md

 # Dependency Injection

-Serenity uses the dependency injection pattern to abstract its dependencies and make it possible to work with your chosen libraries and service providers.
+Serenity uses the dependency injection pattern to abstract its dependencies and to make it possible to work with your chosen libraries and service providers.

-Serenity is deeply integrated with built-in Dependency Injection feature of ASP.NET Core.
+Serenity is deeply integrated with the built-in Dependency Injection feature of ASP.NET Core.

 We provide some extension methods to easily configure the default Serenity services in *Serenity.Extensions.DependencyInjection* namespace of some Serenity assemblies: